About Caulfield South Primary School

 The school had opened on 31st January in that year, with an intake of 545 pupils from Prep to Year 8 and by July, the number had risen to 720.

-The current school population of over 500 includes students from Prep to Year 6.
+The current school population of approximately 460 includes students from Prep to Year 6.

 Early documentation confirms the school has a history of strong parent support, with parents working hard to improve the buildings and grounds for their children.
 This tradition continues today, with a strong School Council and committed Parents Association that both work towards providing the very best teaching and learning environment for the students of Caulfield South.